 For instance, why does every meltaway recipe involve chilling the dough?
 Does the benefit the final product?
 My results might surprise you!

 I did a little test to determine what was the optimum chilling amount for my recipe.

 I saw no visible difference between chilling and not chilling the dough.
 I did detect a difference in texture though!
 The cookies that were NOT chilled seemed to be softer and have more of that “melt in your mouth” factor.
 The cookie that was chilled for 15 minutes was still good, but almost a bit flakey in my mouth.
 The cookie chilled for 30 minutes was noticeably less “melty” and more of a crispy cookie.
 Now, having grown up with these cookies the one that was chilled for 30 minutes was definitely what I was used to, so I can’t blame anyone who loves that best!
 But my preference now is the UNCHILLED cookie dough.

-Bake the cookie recipe and allow to cool.
-Prepare the peppermint glaze and place in a disposable piping bag.
-If you are creating the green “wreath” design, prepare the green glaze now and place in a disposable pastry bag.
+Prepare the peppermint glaze and place it in a disposable piping bag.
+If you are creating the green “wreath” design, prepare the green glaze now and place it in a disposable pastry bag.